velimir/mzbench/doc_old/cli.md

 `--provision_nodes false`
 :   Skip MZBench installation on the nodes.

+`--provision_workers false`
+:   Skip Workers installation on the nodes.

 `--node_commit=<commit>`
 :   Commit hash or branch name in the MZBench repository pointing to the MZBench version to install on the nodes.